 by very quick decays to a strange attractor.

-By varying the parameter, we are able progress through CAs exhibiting
+parameter, we are able progress through CAs exhibiting

 maximal possible order to CAs exhibiting maximal possible disorder.
 At either